Amperity raises $100M on a $1B+ valuation to help company’s build better profiles of their customers – TechCrunch

 The idea he and Slager had been thinking about was the dependency, and problems with, third-party cookies, an issue that has been lingering “for decades,” he said.

 “When this idea started percolating, when we looked to start the company, we thought this must have already been solved.
-It was mind blowing that it hadn’t.”
-The reason why: data is in too many silos, and it’s not connected, which renders it impossible or at the least very challenging to use.
+It was mind-blowing that it hadn’t.”
+The reason why: Data is in too many silos, and it’s not connected, which renders it impossible or at the least very challenging to use.

 Amperity’s approach has been to build the connectivity to bring the data together out of its silos, and then to create ways to merge and make it useful.
-In that regard, it’s not unlike another company that also got some funding today, Quantexa, which originally build something similar to track fraud but is now also going after the customer data platform business as well.
+In that regard, it’s not unlike another company that also got some funding today, Quantexa, which originally built something similar to track fraud but is now also going after the customer data platform business as well.

 As with Quantexa, Amperity has taken the approach of treating this like a big-data problem that AI can help solve.